*For more detailed information, please download the PDF file.

 Main Features of the Exhibition

-[Closed on] Mondays (or the following Tuesday if Monday is a National Holiday).
+[Closed on] Mondays (if Monday is a National Holiday, the museum is closed the following Tuesday) and Year-end holidays.
 May close irregularly.

-[Organizers] The University Museum, the University of Tokyo (UMUT) + Gustavianum, Uppsala University Museum
+[Organizer] The University Museum, the University of Tokyo (UMUT)

 [Admission] Free of charge